vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

-In what follows is how, in the nutshell, the zkProver uses these components to generates verifiable proofs.
-Figure 5 below, surmises the process.
+In the nutshell, the zkProver uses these four components to generates verifiable proofs.
+Figure 5 below surmises the process.